Debunking Industrial Generator Myths

 Alternatively, utilizing a generator that’s too large can lead to wet stacking, which is the accumulation of unburned fuel in the exhaust system.
 This happens when a generator doesn’t use enough of its load capacity.
 Wet stacking can cause reduced efficiency, engine damage, and other issues in the system.

 The size you need will depend on your power requirements, the space you have available for the unit, and other factors.
-Check out our blog on properly sizing your generator to help determine the right size generator for your facility.
+Check out our article on properly sizing your generator to help determine the right size generator for your facility.

 Myth 2: All Generator Fuels Are Created Equal